 I think it’s pretty clear to most people who know me that I have a preference for the Man Of Steel over everyone’s favorite Dark Knight, despite the inherent un-coolness of liking someone who could just as easily be termed The Crimson Diaper.
 However, I must clarify that even though the last son of Krypton is numero uno in my books, Batman comes a very very close second.
 Hence it was with great anticipation that I began my initial playthrough of Batman: Arkham City.

 The creators of the game are clearly huge fans of the Batman mythos as well, and I say this as someone who can probably describe to you the bowel movements of Ace the Bat-Hound*.
 Little bits of lore and trivia abound everywhere in the game and it’s always a delight to find them.
 If only I didn’t have to complete so many #@!!$@!
 Riddle Challenges to get them.

 * I can’t.
 I really really can’t.

 Naturally all the important elements of a great game are there as well – excellent graphics, an awe inspiring environment, kick-ass ass-kicking action and so on and so forth.
 The most important aspect of the game though, is that you actually get to feel like you’re Batman.
 There was heart pounding moment somewhere during the 6th or 7th hour of my play through that I accidentally dropped straight into the midst of a group of gun wielding thugs.
 Almost panicking, I threw down a smoke bomb, disabled 3 of them with batarangs, somersaulted over the person charging at me, stunned a second attacker with my cape, and then proceeded to go all chuck norris on their asses until they lay unconscious at my sexy, boot-clad feet.
-Throwing my headphones to the table I turned to LC –
+Throwing my headphones to the table I turned to my roommate –

 “DID YOU SEE THAT???
 DID YOU FREAKING SEE THAT????
 I AM BATMAN!!!!”